Daniel-Harrington/UnNano/README.md

 ## Usage

 1. **Prepare the Directory**
-   Ensure that the project is located in a folder containing a subfolder named `model_template`.
+   Ensure that the unnano.py file is located in a folder containing a subfolder named `model_template`.

 2. **Install Dependencies**
    Install the required dependencies by running the following command:
    ```bash
    pip install -r requirements.txt
    ```
+3. **Run The Program**
+   Start unnano.py

-3. **Add AFM Data**
+5. **Add AFM Data**
-   Place your Thorlabs AFM output file (in semicolon-delimited CSV format) in the designated folder.
+   Drag in your Thorlabs AFM output csv (in semicolon-delimited CSV format)
+6. **Generate STL**
+   Hit the generation button and retrieve your 3D .stl file
 ---

 ## Resolution Details